elke-space4good/Energy-Poverty-JRC/README.md

 **Weather data**: the weather of today and yesterday with a 10-minute time resolution.
 Not provided in this repository.
 Head over to the [Dutch PV website](https://www.tudelft.nl/en/eemcs/the-faculty/departments/electrical-sustainable-energy/photovoltaic-materials-and-devices/dutch-pv-portal/) to download the data relevant for today.

 ### PVGIS  (solar weather data and solar energy potential)
 Useful for point 3.
 The European Commission developed the tool PVGIS (Geographical Assessment of Solar Resource and Performance of Photovoltaic Technology).
 It contains maps, interactive tools and data for solar energy.
-First get familiar with what is offered in the website [here] (http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html).
+First get familiar with what is offered in the website [here](http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html).

 **Maps photovoltaic electricity potential**: Go [here](http://re.jrc.ec.europa.eu/pvg_download/map_index.html).